mkhodabandeh/ProbabilisticNeuralProgrammedNetwork/README.md

 ## Configurations

-We use [global configuration files](configs/pnp_net_configs.yaml) to set up all configs, including the training settings and model hyper-parameters.
-Please check the file and corresponding code for more detail.
+[global configuration files](configs/pnp_net_configs.yaml) is used to set up all configs, including the training settings and model hyper-parameters.

 ## Code Guide

 ### Neural Operators

 The core of PNP-Net is a set of **neural modular operators**.
-We briefly introduce them here and provide the pointers to corresponding code.
+A brief introduction by the authers are here:

 - **Concept Mapping Operator**